ARMmbed/mbed-os-5-docs/docs/introduction/terms.md

 ## E

-**Exporter** - Use the Arm Mbed [exporters](../build-tools/third-party-build-tools.html#about-the-exporters) to export your code to various third party tools and IDEs.
+**Exporter** - Exporters are deprecated.
+Exporters to export your code to various third party tools and IDEs are no longer supported.
+See this [blog post](https://os.mbed.com/blog/entry/Introducing-the-new-Mbed-Tools/) for more details.

 ## G